 It is critical because it helps customers find your business on Google Search and Google Maps.

-Step #4: Next, you will be asked if your company has a physical location where customers can visit, such as an office, shop or a store, to add your business to Google.
+Step #4: Next, you will be asked if your company has a physical location where customers can visit, such as an office, shop, or store, to add your business to Google.

 If your answer is yes, click yes, and you will be prompted to enter your address.